bbertucc/edupack-legal/README.md

-# Legalmattic
+# Edupack Legal
-## Democratizing WordPress.com legalese since 2014

 ### What is this?
-This is the source of several "legal documents" on WordPress.com, including the Terms of Service.
+This is the source of several "legal documents" on Edupack.dev, including the Terms of Service.
 We'd like our legal documents to embody our vision of the spirit of the web--open and accessible.

 ### What can I do with it?
 Since these documents are licensed under a Creative Commons license (see below for more information), please feel free to re-use and edit these terms to fit your own use.
-We do ask for a link back so we can help share the source of this license and spread the word further.
+We do ask for a link back so we can help share the source of this license and spread the word further. **Thanks [Automattic](https://automattic.com/)!**

 If you notice any typos or would like to suggest any changes, please contribute a pull request.